 Economic – As an economics major, this is my favorite due diligence.
 The concept is if any of the things we find in our due diligence period don’t add up to our making money, or better yet, making enough money on this deal to make the risk worth it, then we are out with no harm or foul.
 It’s a get out of jail free card.

 Environmental – You’re on an environmental website so you knew this was coming.
-Environmental due diligence allows you the appropriate amount of time to make sure there’s nothing going on in the soil or groundwater which started either on the property or on a neighboring property.
+Environmental due diligence allows you the appropriate amount of time to make sure there’s contamination in the soil or groundwater which started either on the property or on a neighboring property.
 Environmental contamination is often very expensive to remedy.
 In addition, the contamination comes with the property.
 You are in effect potentially purchasing an environmental nightmare but nobody can see underground, you need a consultant to tell you if there’s an environmental risk you are taking by purchasing the property.
 In effect, environmental risk is financial risk coming at you from a different direction.

 The Phase 1 Environmental Site Assessment is the industry standard product that protects commercial real estate buyer from environmental risk.
 This is, as it sounds like, a preliminary report which consultants in the environmental industry perform inside the due diligence period before you sign for a loan and purchase the property.
 All of your due diligence needs to be run concurrently to fit inside the typical 30 days between signing a contract to purchase and being at the closing table.